**Tourniquet sold separately.**

-The new RIGID TQ Case for the SOFTT-W Tourniquet is currently being fielded by thousands of professionals around the world.
+The new RIGID TQ Case can be used for SOF and SOFTT-W Tourniquets and is currently being fielded by thousands of professionals around the world.
 All of the great features of the original Kydex version but better.
 Injection molding allows a stronger case that offers a lot more mounting options and adjustments in the ride on your belt or MOLLE compatible vest.

-The SOFTT-W Tourniquet is held in place by friction, so there are no straps, buckles, or flaps to deal with when seconds matter.
+The tourniquet is held in place by friction, so there are no straps, buckles, or flaps to deal with when seconds matter.
 The RIGID TQ Case offers true one-handed gross motor skills deployment of the tourniquet.
-Whether you are running it on your duty belt or your vest, just grab the exposed part of the SOFTT-W and swiftly pull up.
+Whether you are running it on your duty belt or your vest, just grab the exposed part of the tourniquet and swiftly pull up.

 The RIGID TQ Case comes with a Blade-Tech, Tek-Lok belt attachment system (fits on belts up to 2.25” wide, including most brands of police duty belts).
 For MOLLE attachment, the Tek-Lok holder can be removed and a Tactical Tailor Malice Clip can easily be attached or you can order the TQ holder in a specific MOLLE version (call for ordering the MOLLE version).

-- Holds SOFTT or SOFTT Wide Tourniquet utilizing friction
+- Holds SOF or SOFTT Wide Tourniquet utilizing friction

 - Injection Molded Nylon Case